Alessandro1103/obsidian/Vault1/Zettelkasten/Homework2.md

 # Introduction

-For this homework, I had to work in Colab and in the Linux space.
-Colab could not perform the "play" due to an error with the gymnasium.
-In Linux, or more specifically my PC, I couldn't provide a great GPU to run such a large amount of code.
+The code presented might be particular because it's not designed to work on a single space.
+I had to work on both Colab and Linux because one lacks a feature of the other, in particular I used Colab for its GPU disponibility, and Linux for its compatibility with the gymnasium library.
+To do this, I had to write and run the classification problem in Colab space, storing the best model classified by F1 score.
+Then use this best model, in the file of the game environment to see if the model it's acceptable or not.

 ![[Pasted image 20240112170509.png|300]]